adstriegel/cse20289-fa23/assignments/assignment03/Assignment3.md

    * If there is new content
       * Extract the archive in an appropriate location of your choosing
          * If the extraction files, the archive should be quarantined with the reason of `CANNOTEXTRACT`.
-      * Scan the underlying files for malicious URLs
+      * Scan the underlying files for malicious URLs - use the 100 entry CSV at a location you choose
       * Scan the underlying files for sensitive content
       * If either the malicious URL or sensitive content is violated, place the archive into the quarantine location.
 Add in a file with the `.reason` extension that contains the reason for quarantine (e.g. if `FA34ECA4.tar.gz` trips an issue, there should be a file named `FA34ECA4.tar.gz.reason` created with the reason.
       * If the archive passes, place the archive in the `approved` location.